Jean-Claude Raux

 Jean-Claude Raux (born January 18, 1967, in Argentan) is a French politician and a member of the National Assembly for Loire-Atlantique's 6th constituency since 2022.

 A former literature and English teacher in Redon, he was elected to Saffré's municipal council in 2008.
 He became its mayor in 2020.

-In 2022, supported by the NUPES coalition and EELV, he was elected as a deputy for Loire-Atlantique's 6th constituency.
+In 2022, as a member of the regionalist movement Territoires44 and supported by the NUPES coalition and EELV, he was elected as a deputy for Loire-Atlantique's 6th constituency.
 In the Parliament he is affiliated to the Ecologist Group.